About 3D Slicer

-- SonoVol is developing a whole-body ultrasound imaging system for small animals.
+SonoVol developed a whole-body ultrasound imaging system for small animals.
 This start-up company arose from research in the Department of Biomedical Engineering at the University of North Carolina at Chapel Hill.
-See more information on this Kitware blog.
+Their team is now part of Revvity, Inc. See more information on this Kitware blog and their product website.

-- Xoran Technologies: Image-guided Platform for Deep Brain Stimulation Surgery 1.
+Xoran Technologies: Image-guided Platform for Deep Brain Stimulation Surgery.
 See more information on this Kitware blog.